GeminiDRSoftware/DRAGONS/astrodata/doc/docscripts/source/startingTheConfig.rst

 be installed somewhere on the PYTHONPATH, and Gemini Python scripts such as ``reduce`` and
 ``typewalk`` will be on the system path.
-Installations from SVN will include the astrodata/scripts package directory in the PATH.
+Installations from SVN will require that the ``astrodata/scripts`` package directory in the PATH.

 Clone the Sample Package
 &&&&&&&&&&&&&&&&&&&&&&&&&